 The pandemic and its public safety measures are also increasing the number of disputes among dispensary staff and customers, as many continue to push back against mask mandates.
 Pandemic-related anxiety and depression can also cause people to act like their worst selves.

 “We had one guy come in without a mask on, so we gave him one and he put it on his face but left it hanging down over his chin,” says Karen Barry, founder and CEO of Calgary’s Beltline Cannabis dispensary.

 “I asked him if he wouldn’t mind putting it up so we could all be moving ahead and instead he threw the mask down and stormed out.”

-Barry agrees that negative Covid-related encounters like this have increased, and while disheartening, the robust health and safety protocols within her business help keep everyone safe.
+Barry agrees that negative Covid-related encounters like this have increased.
+While disheartening, the robust health and safety protocols within her business help keep everyone safe.

 At Beltline Cannabis, there is always a minimum of two employees in the store at once and no one ever closes alone.

 The company also has a safe word that staff understand they can use if a situation ever escalates.
 If the safe word is uttered by one of the employees, sales on the floor immediately stop.

 There are dozens of cameras on the premises, in addition to special protocols for closing and ensuring the premises are secure.

 For the most part, the cameras simply film normal, friendly interactions between staff and clients.
 As Barry points out, the vast majority of customers she encounters are cordial.